1920s Trivia

 Answer: The Cuban Missile Crisis

-Question: Who won the Academy Award for Best Picture in 1967 with their film "In the Heat of the Night"?
+Question: Which film studio took home the Best Picture Oscar in 1967 with the riveting drama "In the Heat of the Night," leaving an unforgettable mark on cinema?

 Answer: United Artists